notadeejay/rbc-training/data/Week 3 Day 2/11__Add Parallax Effect__Exercise.md

 ### background-position

-The `background-position` property sets the starting position of a background image.By default, a background image is placed at the top-left corner of an element, and repeated both vertically and horizontally.
+The `background-position` property sets the starting position of a background image.
+By default, a background image is placed at the top-left corner of an element, and repeated both vertically and horizontally.

 ```css
 div {